chaos-polymtl/lethe/doc/source/installation/regular_installation.rst

    :height: 100px

 .. important::
-  Distributions on which compatibility was tested are: Ubuntu 20.04 LTS, Ubuntu 22.04 LTS, Centos 7 and Manjaro
+  Distributions on which compatibility was tested are: Ubuntu 20.04 LTS, Ubuntu 22.04 LTS, Centos 7 and Manjaro.

 Lethe requires a modern version of the `deal.II library <https://www.dealii.org/>`_ and its dependencies (MPI, numdiff, p4est, trilinos and METIS).
 At the time of this writing, ``deal.II 9.5`` and ``deal.II 9.6pre`` (the ``master`` branch version) are supported.
-A `dealii fork <https://github.com/lethe-cfd/dealii>`_ is maintained by Lethe team.
+A `dealii fork <https://github.com/lethe-cfd/dealii>`_ is maintained by the Lethe team.
 This fork does not include any modification to deal.II library, but it is the latest version with which Lethe was tested.

 **Lethe installation steps:**

-1. Installating deal.II
+1. Installing deal.II
 2. :ref:`install-lethe`

-**Installing deal.II and its dependency:**
+**Installing deal.II and its dependencies:**

 1. :ref:`install-deal.II-apt` (recommended for users)
 2. :ref:`install-deal.II-candi` (recommended for developers)